Lizzie Magie

-Life and occupations
+Life and career

-Elizabeth J. Magie was born in Macomb, Illinois, in 1866 to Mary Jane (née Ritchie) Magie and James K. Magie, a newspaper publisher and an abolitionist who accompanied Abraham Lincoln as he traveled around Illinois in the late 1850s debating politics with Stephen Douglas.
+Elizabeth J. Magie was born in Macomb, Illinois, in 1866 to Mary Jane (née Ritchie) and James K. Magie, a newspaper publisher and an abolitionist who accompanied Abraham Lincoln as he traveled around Illinois in the late 1850s debating politics with Stephen Douglas.

 After moving to the D.C. and Maryland area in the early 1880s, she worked as a stenographer and typist at the Dead Letter Office.
-She was also a short story and poetry writer, comedian, stage actress, feminist, and engineer.
+She was also a short story writer, poetry writer, comedian, stage actress, feminist, and engineer.

 At the age of 26, Magie received a patent for her invention that made the typewriting process easier by allowing paper to go through the rollers more easily.
 At the time, women were credited with less than one percent of all patents.
 She also worked as a news reporter for a brief time in the early 1900s.
 In 1910, at age 44, she married Albert Wallace Phillips.
+They had no children.

 Political activism

-Elizabeth Magie was an outspoken activist for the feminist movement, and Georgism, which reflected her father's political beliefs when she was young.
+Magie was an outspoken activist for the feminist movement, and Georgism, which reflected her father's political beliefs when she was young.
 Georgism refers to the economic perspective that instead of taxing income or other sources, the government should create a universal land tax based on the usefulness, size, and location of the land (Single tax).
 Then, after funding the government, the left over money would be distributed to the people.
 Many progressive political leaders at the time supported this economic perspective as it motivated people to cultivate land, redistributed wealth to people of low socioeconomic standing, eradicated the idea that landowners or landlords held the power and monetary value of the land that citizens used, and let people own all of the value and benefits of their creations.
 This belief became the basis for her game known as The Landlord's Game.

 Furthermore, she believed that women were as capable as men in inventing, business, and other professional areas.
 In the 1800s, this belief was considered both novel and radical.
-When she worked as a stenographer, she was making around $10 which was not enough to support herself without the help of a husband.
+When she worked as a stenographer, she was making around $10 a week which was not enough to support herself without the help of a husband.

 In order to bring the struggles of women in the United States to the public's attention, she bought an advertisement and tried to auction herself off as a "young woman American slave" looking for a husband to own her.
 This advertisement was meant to show the position of women and black people in the country, emphasizing the fact that the only people that were truly free were white men.
-The ad Magie published became the talk of the town.
+The ad that Magie published became the talk of the town.
 It spread rapidly through the news and gossip columns around the country.
-Magie made a name for herself as an out-spoken and proud feminist.
+Magie made a name for herself as an outspoken and proud feminist.